monojmkd/school-backend-sqlite/README.md

 |            | DELETE | `/students/:id`         | Delete a student by ID          |
 | Seed       | GET    | `/seed_db`              | Seed DB with demo data          |

+### Data
+- A sample json data is provided to test the endpoints.
 ### Relationships

 - **Each student** belongs to a classroom.